 Weekly Photo Roundup: November 4 2017

-Every weekend I will post photos collected from various NCI graduate students and staff.
+Every weekend I will post photos collected from various North Cascades Institute graduate students and staff.
 Please enjoy this glimpse into our everyday lives here in the North Cascades.

 This week Mt.
 Erie Elementary visited the North Cascades Environmental Learning Center for Mountain School.
 Next week is the last Mountain School session of 2017, so staff are enjoying every last moment.
 In the photo above, Naturalist Natascha revels in the first snowfall of the fall, and her last Mountain School group of the year.